 How to make yogurt last longer?

 The shelf life of yogurt on the refrigerator shelf is about 2 weeks, but if you keep it in the freezer, it can last for up to 2 months.
+Store it properly to improve its shelf life.

 How hot is too hot for yogurt?